dataBASED-eecs/dataBased/Part 1/Team19_Part1.md

 ***Team 19 recognizes that there have been many attacks on the autonomy of libraries as means of connection to the community.
 Team 19 condemns any actions taken to take advantage of the outreach that libraries have in their community.
 Team 19 strongly believes that libraries should be a location for discourse, not censorship.***

 ## Scope Statement
-In accordance to the vision statement, the project will provide encompass the following features:
+In accordance to the vision statement, the project will provide encompass the following feature:
 - Users
   - Searching for available items in inventory
   - Checking out/Returning library materials